Understanding Cast Stone

-High-quality cast stone is remarkably durable, being capable of lasting for many decades given reasonable care and maintenance.
-For best results, it is particularly important to avoid contamination during transit, storage, installation and completion of surrounding construction works.
+High-quality cast stone is remarkably durable, lasting for many decades given reasonable care and maintenance.
+For the best results, it is particularly important to avoid contamination during transit, storage, installation and completion of surrounding construction works.

-Under most conditions, cast stone will weather in a similar way to natural stone and will require no maintenance for many years.
-However, it may be desirable to clean cast stone, in which cast the main methods that can be used are: water washing, mechanical cleaning, air abrasives, the proprietary JOS method, chemical cleaning, alkaline cleaning, acid cleaning, and soaps and poultices.
-Most techniques have both advantages and disadvantages, and it is recommended that the manufacturer be consulted prior to the selection of any cleaning treatment.
+Under most conditions, cast stone will weather in a similar way to quarried stone and will require no maintenance for many years.
+However, it may be desirable to clean cast stone, in which case the main methods that can be used are: water washing, mechanical cleaning, air abrasives, the proprietary JOS method, chemical cleaning, alkaline cleaning, acid cleaning, and soaps and poultices.
+Most techniques have both advantages and disadvantages, so it is recommended that the manufacturer be consulted prior to the selection of any cleaning treatment.

 Check cast stone standards online

 The EU Construction Products Regulation 305/2011 (CPR) came into force in July 2013, replacing the Construction Products Directive (CPD).
 Initially there was confusion and conflicting advice over which standards should be applied, and whether cast stone products should be CE marked to the CPR.
 However, following an extensive UK-wide consultation led by UKCSA and involving BSI, there is now industry consensus on the circumstances under which cast stone products should be CE marked.
 Guidance documents are now available but, in simple terms, the advice is that there is no need to CE mark cast stone products unless they are standard ashlar walling blocks manufactured to BS EN 771-5, regardless of whether they are being manufactured for stock or to fulfil a specific order.